7-Day Kilimanjaro Climb | Machame Route Summit Trek

 - ✓Professional certified mountain guide and assistant guides

-- ✓Quality camping equipment (tents, sleeping mats, dining tent)
+- ✓Quality camping gear (4-season tents, sleeping mats, dining tent)

 - ✓Emergency oxygen and first aid kit